 Other tours include:

 - Tobermory Topper open top bus service from Craignure to Tobermory.
-Operates daily April - October by West Coast Tours.
+Operates all year round.
+Reduced service October - March.
+Contact West Coast Tours.
 Tel: 01631 566809.

 - Gordon Grant Tours offer boat trips from Tobermory and Kilchoan (Ardnamurchan peninsula):

 - Tobermory Bay & seal colony - 1 hour wildlife cruise

 - Staffa and Treshnish Isles (including up to 2 hours ashore on Lunga) - 6 hours

 - Whalewatching and Treshnish Isles (including up to 2 hours ashore on Lunga) - 6 hours